 What should you ask your doctor about Hodgkin disease?

 As you cope with Hodgkin disease and the process of treatment, you need to have honest, open discussions with the cancer care team.
-You should feel free to ask any question you have no matter how minor it might seem.
+You should ask any question, no matter how minor it might seem.
 Among the questions you might want to ask are:

 - What type of Hodgkin disease is it?

-- What is the stage?
-What does the staging mean?
+- What is the stage (extent) of the cancer?
+What does this mean?

-- Will I (we) need to have other tests before we can decide on treatment?
+- What tests need to be done before we can decide on treatment?